top of page

 Bruce attended Victoria College at the University of Toronto and received his Bachelor of Arts degree in 1970.
 He then attended Osgoode Hall Law School, York University, receiving his Bachelor of Laws Degree (now J.D.) in 1973.
 He was called to the bar of Ontario in 1975.

-He is a member of the Waterloo Law Association and Canadian Bar Association, the Advocates’ Society, and the ADR Institute of Ontario.
+He is a member of the Waterloo Law Association and Canadian Bar Association, the Advocates’ Society, the ADR Institute of Ontario, and the Canadian Academy of Distinguished Neutrals.

 Law Practice

-In over four decades of law practice, Bruce has been involved in handling various types of civil litigation, with emphasis on personal injury matters, including motor vehicle, occupiers’ liability, products liability, professional negligence, municipal liability, environmental liability, employment law, administrative, insolvency, landlord and tenant, insurance and other commercial litigation.
+In five decades of law practice, Bruce has been involved in handling various types of civil litigation, with emphasis on personal injury matters, including motor vehicle, occupiers’ liability, products liability, professional negligence, municipal liability, environmental liability, employment law, administrative, insolvency, landlord and tenant, insurance and other commercial litigation.

 He also has experience in handling a variety of corporate-commercial matters, including the negotiating and drafting of various types of agreements, franchise work, real estate transactions, wills and estates, and transactions involving the purchase and sale of shares and assets.